Fairview Park (constituency)

-Fairview Park is one of the 39 constituencies in the Yuen Long District of Hong Kong.
+Fairview Park (錦綉花園) is one of the 39 constituencies in the Yuen Long District of Hong Kong.

 The constituency returns one district councillor to the Yuen Long District Council, with an election every four years.
 Fairview Park constituency is loosely based on Fairview Park, Man Yuen Chuen, Palm Springs, Royal Camellia, Royal Palms and Villa Camellia with estimated population of 20,038.